thirukkural2022/obedparla.com/content/posts/2019-05-18-the-age-of-artifical-intelligence-the-future-of-jobs-algorithms-and-morality.md

 ---
-title: "The Age Of Artifical Intelligence: the future of jobs, algorithms and morality."
-author: "Obed Marquez Parlapiano"
+title : "The Age Of Artifical Intelligence: the future of jobs, algorithms and morality." author : "Obed Marquez Parlapiano" date : "2019-05-18" categories :
-date: "2019-05-18"
-categories: "philosophy"
-tags:
+ - philosophy
+tags : ""
-cover: "../images/optimus-prime-amazing-real-statue-robot.jpg"
+cover : "../images/optimus-prime-amazing-real-statue-robot.jpg"
 ---

 You might have heard of [The Three Laws of Robotics,](https://obedparla.com/books/thoughts-on-i-robot-by-isaac-asimov/) they were laws proposed by Isaac Asimov on his famous book "I, Robot".
 Such laws would dictate every decision taken by a robot, from crossing the street to saving someone's life.